 Simple English definitions for legal terms

-Read a random definition: right of reproduction
+Read a random definition: racial discrimination

 The hot pursuit doctrine allows police officers to chase a suspect into their home without a warrant if they have a good reason to arrest them and the chase started in a public place.
 This is an exception to the rule that police need a warrant to enter someone's home.
 If a serious crime just happened and the suspect runs into their home, the police can go in to stop them from hurting anyone, destroying evidence, or getting away.
 Judges decide if this is okay on a case-by-case basis, by looking at what the police knew at the time.